MBB-team/VBA-toolbox/_wiki/param-transform.md

 [Ez,Vz] = VBA_getLaplace([],[],@myMapping,dim,opt,0);
 ```

-where `ind` is the index of the evolution parameter that went through the transform, `@myMapping` implements the parameter tansformation (but with the usual i/o format of VBA observation functions), `posterior` has been obtained using VBA, and `Ez` and `Vz` are the Laplace approximations to the first- and second-order moments of $$z$$, respectively...
+where `ind` is the index of the evolution parameter that went through the transform, `@myMapping` implements the parameter tansformation $$g$$ (but with the usual i/o format of VBA observation functions), `posterior` has been obtained using VBA, and `Ez` and `Vz` are the Laplace approximations to the first- and second-order moments of $$z$$, respectively...

 ## Monte-Carlo's method